Supplementary vector control methods

-Reports from national malaria control programmes in 2013 indicate that 38 malaria-endemic countries worldwide use larval control in certain specific foci of malaria transmission.
-Some 27 countries reported larval control through chemical larviciding, and 28 reported control through biological larviciding.
+Reports from national malaria control programmes in 2014 indicate that 48 malaria-endemic countries worldwide use larval control in certain specific foci of malaria transmission.
+Thirty-two countries reported use of vector habitat modification or manipulation, and 45 countries reported use of biological control or chemical larviciding.
 Currently, 12 compounds and formulations are recommended by the WHO Pesticide Evaluation Scheme (WHOPES) for larval control.

 - Read the WHO position statement on larviciding in sub-Saharan Africa

 - Read more about WHO Pesticide Evaluation Scheme

 One of the core measures for malaria control, LLINs, provides personal as well as community protection.
 IRS provides community protection only.
 Where necessary, LLINs and IRS can be supplemented with other personal protection measures, to reduce contact between mosquitoes and humans.
 Supplementary measures may include those that have yet to be formally recommended by WHO.
 Examples are window screens; insecticide-treated blankets, hammocks or window curtains; repellents; and protective clothing.